 Do I Need a Mask When using a Fogger Machine?

 Suppose you are working in an environment where there’s a heavy operation of a typical dry ice device, then yes.
 In that case, it might be advisable to wear protective goggles (or even better – a full face shield) and have anything of respiratory protection like an N95 filtering respirator.

 Otherwise, most people should be able to breathe safely while operating their machines at home or in an environment where the fog is not too deep.

 However, suppose you have asthma or other breathing problems.
 In that case, it may be best to consult a doctor before using any dry ice machine because some people with these conditions are sensitive to certain chemicals in the fog and can get severe allergic reactions when they breathe them into their lungs.

-You can use water in a fog machine.
-However, as discussed, you want to be careful about the type of water you use, so you don’t end up damaging your fog machine.
+Now you know what you can utilize in a fog machine.
+However, as discussed, you want to be careful about the type of water you employ so you don’t end up damaging your fog device.

-While you can use just water, you will get better fog if you mix the water with another fluid, preferably vegetable-based glycerin.
+While you can work with just water, you will get better fog if you mix it with another fluid, preferably vegetable-based glycerin.

-So go ahead and make your water-based fog fluid today and have some fun with your fog machine.
+So go ahead and make your amazing fog today and have some fun with your fog apparatus.
 Did you know there is a difference between haze and fog machines?

 Please be careful and use at your own risk